jzhoulon/RFC-review/pluggable2.md

 ### Device Creation

-PluggableDeviceFactory is introduced to create the PluggableDevice, following the LocalDevice design pattern.
-To support existing GPU programs run on a new device without user changing the code , PluggableDeviceFactory is registered as "GPU" device name and given higher priority than the default GPU.
+`PluggableDeviceFactory` is introduced to create the `PluggableDevice`, following the `LocalDevice` design pattern.
+To support existing GPU programs run on a new device without user changing the code , `PluggableDeviceFactory` is registered as "GPU" device name and given higher priority than the default GPU.
 ```cpp
    REGISTER_LOCAL_DEVICE_FACTORY("GPU",PluggableDeviceFactory, 220); // plugged GPU
    REGISTER_LOCAL_DEVICE_FACTORY("GPU", GPUDeviceFactory, 210);//default GPU
 ```
-When a session is created, PluggableDeviceFactory creates a PluggableDevice object for the plugin device.
-During the initialization of the PluggableDevice, a global object MultiPlatformManager will find its se::platform through its platform name: "PluggableDevice”,  then stream executor platform (se::platform) further creates a StreamExecutor object containing a PluggableDeviceExecutor, and multiple stream objects(a computation stream and several memory copy streams) supporting the StreamExecutor objects.
+When a session is created, `PluggableDeviceFactory` creates a `PluggableDevice` object for the plugin device.
+During the initialization of the `PluggableDevice`, a global object `se::MultiPlatformManager` will find its `se::platform` through its platform name: "PluggableDevice”,  then stream executor platform (`se::platform`) further creates a StreamExecutor object containing a `PluggableDeviceExecutor`, and multiple stream objects(a computation stream and several memory copy streams) supporting the StreamExecutor objects.

-See below the example code which creates the PluggableDeviceExecutor using the information registered during plugin library initialization.
+See below the example code which creates the `PluggableDeviceExecutor` using the information registered during plugin library initialization.

 The section below shows some pseudo code to introduce some changes to the Tensorflow proper and what needs to be implemented in the plugin for the pluggable device creation.
 The implementation is based on StreamExecutor C API [RFC](https://github.com/tensorflow/community/pull/257).

-1. PluggableDeviceFactory creates and initializes a set of pluggable devices when the session is created.
+1. `PluggableDeviceFactory` creates and initializes a set of pluggable devices when the session is created.
 ```cpp
    PluggableDeviceFactory::CreateDevices(SessionOptions& options, const string& name_prefix, std::vector<std::unique_ptr<Device>>* devices) {
      for (int i = 0; i < options.device_count(); i++) {